hwang334/Final_Project/README.md

 - Python 3.x for all versions
 - Additional requirements specific to each implementation (see individual READMEs)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Thanks to everyone who contributed to these implementations
 - Inspired by the classic casino game Blackjack